Yuri Felshtinsky: After the 2022 Russian invasion of Ukraine

-He returned to prominence as a consequence of the Russian invasion of Ukraine, although in January 2022 he thought the decision would be a suicidal one for Russia.
+Prior to the invasion, in January 2022, Felsthtinsky suggested that it would be suicidal for Russia.
 In April 2022 he was interviewed by Ali Velshi on Russia's state of censorship.
 In July 2022 he thought that now was "our September 1939 moment", and he was interviewed by Steven Edginton on the same topic.
 In October 2022 he alleged that Putin wants a combined Russian-Belarusian-Ukrainian army to invade Moldova and the Balkans.
 His November 2022 book, Ukraine, the first battle of the third world war? was launched at the Rafael del Pino foundation.
 In February 2023 he opined Ukraine this year has created the most combat-ready army in Europe.

 In January 2023 he opined in an interview with a Georgian newspaper that "The West needs to understand the only way to end this war is to win it."
 He was interviewed by Times Radio in April 2024 on the same subject.

 In the wake of the summer 2023 Prigozhin mutiny he opined that Sergey Naryshkin and Nikolai Patrushev were acting in the shadows to propel the convict toward his fate.

 He was interviewed by an Australian newspaper about how Russia's secret service took control of the country's top office, in 2023 to promote his most recent book From Red Terror to Terrorist State.
 And he opined in September 2023 to Le Monde that "Nothing will change in Russia until the security services are dismantled".

 In the run-up to the 2024 US presidential election Felshtinsky, in an interview with an Estonian newspaper, bemoaned the fact that Trump would influence events in Ukraine negatively, were he to become president.
 The week of Donald Trump's second inauguration and consequent strangulation of military aid to Ukraine, Felshtinsky opined that "the idea that the fate of Ukraine is decided by Trump and Putin is reminiscent of what happened in Munich in 1938", and denounced the "appeasement policy" of the US president.

 He was interviewed by Times Radio on 16 August 2025, one day after the 2025 Trump-Putin summit in Alaska, and thought it might lead to war with NATO.